ECTS

 Presentation

-The Biology-Ecology (BE) course of the Life Sciences (SV) bachelor's degree is a multi-disciplinary scientific program focused on knowledge of organisms (of all types: animals, plants, fungi, bacteria, etc.), their evolution and their ecology, in the scientific sense of the term: animals, plants, fungi, bacteria...), their evolution and their ecology, in the scientific sense of the term, i.e. the scientific study of the relationship between organisms and their environment, as well as the interactions they develop between themselves (societal or political ecology, ecologism, is not at the heart of the training, although it is sometimes addressed in the courses).
-The fourth major discipline is the acquisition and mastery of the mathematical and statistical tools essential to ecology and evolutionary biology.
-Finally, the choice of specific teaching units can enable you to specialize in paleontology or paleoecology through the study of earth sciences.
+The Biology and Ecology (BE) program within the Life Sciences (SV) bachelor's degree is a multidisciplinary scientific program focused on the study of organisms (of all types: animals, plants, fungi, bacteria, etc.), their evolution, and their ecology, in the scientific sense of the term, i.e., the scientific study of the relationship between organisms and their environment, as well as the interactions they develop between themselves and with their environment. bacteria, etc.), their evolution, and their ecology, in the scientific sense of the term, i.e., the scientific study of the relationship between organisms and their environment, as well as the interactions they develop with each other (societal or political ecology and environmentalism are not central to the program, although they are sometimes addressed in classes).
+The fourth major discipline of our program is the acquisition and mastery of the mathematical and statistical tools essential to ecology and evolutionary biology.
+Finally, the choice of specific teaching units allows you to specialize in paleontology or paleoecology through the study of Earth sciences.

 Average success rate in L2 80%